addr2data/webinar-01/README.rst

 - You cannot route traffic to a NAT gateway through a VPC peering connection, a Site-to-Site VPN connection, or AWS Direct Connect.
 A NAT gateway cannot be used by resources on the other side of these connections.

 - A NAT gateway can support up to 55,000 simultaneous connections to each unique destination.
 This limit also applies if you create approximately 900 connections per second to a single destination (about 55,000 connections per minute).
-If the destination IP address, the destination port, or the protocol (TCP/UDP/ICMP) changes, you can create an additional 55,000 connections.
-For more than 55,000 connections, there is an increased chance of connection errors due to port allocation errors.
-These errors can be monitored by viewing the ErrorPortAllocation CloudWatch metric for your NAT gateway.
-For more information, see Monitoring NAT gateways using Amazon CloudWatch.

 Quotas